 Frustration may ensue – not only from other employees, but from Michael himself, who may start to feel inadequate and, in turn, unhappy with the job.
 That type of morale is palpable and can spread quickly throughout the company.
 You don’t want to create a culture of resentment and frustration – you’re looking to create an internal raving fan culture from your employees.

 And if you think that’s bad, consider another all-too-familiar situation in which a family member is handed a high-paying, high-level job, and chooses to take advantage of his position.
 He skips out early when he wants.
 Opts to work from home when his position really necessitates that he be operating in the office.
 And at the end of the day, does the bare minimum to get by.
 Not only is this a sure-fire way to aggravate other employees, but by allowing this to continue, you are setting a new precedent for company culture and values – that the job is just a paycheck, nothing more.
 And in the long-run, that can mean death for a business.

 So where do you draw the line?
 Is it possible to hire family members while still doing what is best for the company?

 While you may not be able to control how other non-relative employees view nepotism, what you can do is build a process around the way you hire your family members.

-It’s easy to place a family member who needs a job in a vacant position simply because you think they could do a job.
-But making sure they are the right fit, and hiring them with the same caution and consideration you have when screening non-relative candidates, will ensure a sustainable and productive future — a win-win for both the company and your relative.
+It’s easy to place a family member who needs a job in a vacant position simply because you think they could do a good job and you know they’re looking to make some money.
+But making sure they are the right fit, and hiring them with the same caution and consideration you have when screening non-relative candidates, will ensure a sustainable and productive future – a win-win for both the company and your relative.